rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 Development PC:
 * Thonny to develop the Python Plugin
 * A shared drive Z: is defined pointing to /home/pi/domoticz
-* Browser Tab Domoticz Web UI > Setup > Log
+* GUI > Setup > Log
-* Browser Tab Domoticz Web UI > Setup > Hardware
+* GUI > Setup > Hardware
-* Browser Tab Domoticz Web UI > Setup > Devices
+* GUI > Setup > Devices
 * WinSCP session connected to the Domoticz server
 * Putty session connected to the Domoticz server

-The Browser tabs required to add the new hardware with its device and monitor if the plugin code is running without errors.
+The GUI's are required to add the new hardware with its device and monitor if the plugin code is running without errors.

 ## Development Iteration
 The development process step used are:
 1. Thonny develop z:\plugins\trafficlight\plugin.py
 2. Make changes and save plugin.py
 3. Restart Domoticz from Terminal: sudo service domoticz.sh restart
-4. Wait a moment and refresh the Browser Tab Domoticz Web UI > Log
+4. Wait a moment and refresh GUI > Log
 5. Check the log and fix as required

 **!IMPORTANT!**
-In the Domoticz Web UI > Setup > Settings,  enable accepting new hardware.
+In the GUI Setup > Settings, enable accepting new hardware.
 This is required to add the new hardware with its device and monitor if the plugin code is running without errors.

 ## Domoticz Web UI's
-Open windows Domoticz Setup > Hardware, Domoticz Setup > Log, Domoticz Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.
+Open GUI Setup > Hardware, GUI Setup > Log, GUI Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.

 ## Create the plugin